ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ## PPXs

-PPxes are a different kind of preprocessors, that do not run on the textual source code, but on the result of the parsing: the Abstract Syntax Tree (AST), or more precisely in OCaml, the parsetree.
-In order to understand PPXes well, we need to understand what is this parsetree.
+PPxs are a different kind of preprocessors—one that do not run on the textual source code, but rather on the parsing result: the Abstract Syntax Tree (AST), or more precisely in OCaml, the Parsetree.
+In order to understand PPXs well, we need to understand what is this Parsetree.

 ### OCaml's Parsetree, the First OCaml's AST